cloudmesh-community/book/chapters/cloud/virtualization.md

 * *Virtualizer:* Using is as a virtualizer it executes the guest code directly on the host CPU.
 This enables QEMU to achieve near native performance.

+Once QEMU has been installed, it should be ready to run a guest OS from a disk image.
+This image is a file that represents the filesystem and OS on a hard disk.
+From the perspective of the guest OS, it actually is a file on hard disk, and it can create its own filesystem on the virtual disk.

 QEMU supports either XEN or KVM to enable virtualization.
 With the help of KVM, QEMU can virtualize x86, server and embedded PowerPC,